polyaxon/polyaxon/site/docs/intro/index.md

 ## Ecosystem

-There is a broad range of tools, resources and, helpful tutorials for working with Polyaxon available to help you get started.
+There is a broad range of tools, resources, and helpful tutorials for working with Polyaxon available to help you get started.

-Before diving into Polyaxon's Features in the next section, it's useful to give you a high-level overview of where to find things!
+Before diving into Polyaxon's features in the next section, it's useful to give to get a high-level overview of where to find things!

 ### The blog